PaddySlator/PLOSOne2015Code/README.txt

-This repository contains three files, which relate to:
+This repository contains files relating to:
 Slator PJ, Cairo CW, Burroughs NJ (2015)
 Detection of Diffusion Heterogeneity in Single Particle Tracking Trajectories Using a Hidden Markov Model